 "saudade [saw-oo-da-ji] (Noun) is a Portuguese and Galician word that has no direct translation in English.
 It is a deep emotional state of nostalgic or deeply melancholic longing for something or someone that was loved and then lost, with the knowledge that it or they might never return; “the love that remains”.

 It brings sad and happy feelings all together, sadness for missing and happiness for having experienced the feeling.
-In Portuguese,

 "Tenho saudades tuas" (European Portuguese) or "Tenho saudades de você" (Brazilian Portuguese), translates as "I have saudade of you" meaning "I miss you", but carries a much stronger tone.
 In fact, one can have saudade of someone whom one is with, but have some feeling of loss towards the past or the future.